Properties and Patterns of Polarized Gravitational Waves: Introduction

 \section{Introduction}

 Gravitational radiation is a natural component of a field theory of the gravitational interaction.
+In general relativity (GR), the gravitational field is represented by spacetime curvature.
+Thus, perturbations in the Riemannian curvature of spacetime are expected to propagate as gravitational waves at the speed of light.
+Gravitation is the weakest of the known forces of nature; nevertheless, gravitational radiation could provide an important new window to observe high-energy processes in the universe.
+The generation, propagation and detection of gravitational radiation in GR have been extensively studied~\cite{MTW}.

 In linearized general relativity, gravitational waves constitute a small symmetric tensor perturbation of the background spacetime metric.
 To simplify matters, let us consider free gravitational waves on Minkowski spacetime background; therefore, we have a slight perturbation of a background global inertial frame with Cartesian coordinates $x^\mu = (ct, \mathbf{x})$ in Minkowski spacetime.
 The perturbed spacetime has metric tensor $\eta_{\mu \nu} + h_{\mu \nu}(x)$, where $\eta_{\mu \nu} = \rm{diag}(-1, 1, 1, 1)$ is the Minkowski metric tensor and $h_{\mu \nu}$ transforms as a tensor under the Poincar\'e group.
 In our convention, Greek indices run from 0 to 3, while Latin indices run from 1 to 3; moreover, we use units such that $c= 1$, unless specified otherwise.

 A slight change in the background spacetime coordinates induces a gauge transformation in $h_{\mu \nu}$.
 With a proper transverse gauge condition for the trace-reversed form of the linear perturbation, the latter satisfies the standard wave equation in Minkowski spacetime~\cite{MTW}.
 Therefore, a plane gravitational wave of frequency $\omega$ and wave vector $\mathbf{k}$, $\omega = c |\mathbf{k}|$, has an amplitude $h_{\mu \nu} \propto \exp(i\eta_{\alpha \beta}k^\alpha x^\beta)$, where $k^\mu = (\omega/c, \mathbf{k})$ is the null propagation 4-vector.
 Our treatment is linear throughout; therefore, we can use complex amplitudes with the proviso that only the real part has physical significance.